metasfresh/metasfresh-documentation/_webui_collection/EN/ProductionCompletion.md

 1. Produce a product and record the consumption of materials.

 ## Requirements
-- Prior to production, ensure that all the required products to be consumed are in stock.<br>
+- Prior to production, make sure that the required products are in stock in sufficient quantity for consumption.<br>
-For information on how to create a goods receipt, [click here](CreateGoodsReceipt).
+To replenish the stock, you can [create a goods receipt](CreateGoodsReceipt).

 ## Steps
 1. Open the entry of a [completed manufacturing order](NewManufacturingOrder).